marcransome/plist.chocmixin/README.md

 2. Find `plist` in the table and click the checkbox next to it's name.
 3. There is no step 3.

-If you aren't able to find `plist` in the list of available mixins, click the refresh button in the lower left-hand corner of the window and try again.
+If you aren't able to find `plist` in the list of available mixins click the refresh button in the lower left-hand corner of the window and try again.

 As an alternative to the procedure above you can manually install by dowloading a project archive (click the `ZIP` icon at the top of this page) and extracting the contents to your `~/Library/Application Support/Chocolat/Mixins/` folder.